Yano789/obsidian_notes/Classes/Computer System Engineering/The Computer System/Vectored Interrupt System.md

 - **complex to implement** but useful when the system throws many [[Interrupt|interrupts]]

 This system accepts an **ADDRESS**, which is usually one of a small set of numbers for an offset into a table called the [[Interrupt Vector]]

+Each [[Interrupt]] source is associaed with a unique **vector address** which allows direct access to the appropriate interrupt handler